(The Great Wave off Kanagawa,by Katsushika Hokusai)

 The part reflected back to the source, if the source impedance equals the

-transmission line's characteristic impedance, stops there and is not
+transmission line's characteristic impedance (as it does in this example), stops there and is not

 re-reflected back to the load.